-- 3. Select the Save Options tab to specify how you want the document to be saved: - To select whether to save the Selected Documents or your Results list, select the appropriate option. - To include a note with the saved documents, enter it in the Notes box. - To create a new folder for the document, select the folder where you want the new folder to be saved and then click Create New Folder. - To save the document or documents to a specific folder, select it in the list. - 4.
+- To include a note with the saved documents, enter it in the Notes box. - To create a new folder for the document, select the folder where you want the new folder to be saved and then click Create New Folder. - To save the document or documents to a specific folder, select it in the list. - 4.
 To share the folder with other users, select the Share With Others tab and then enter the name or email address of the person you want to share with.
-Then click Add. - 5.
-Click Save to save your changes and save the document or documents to the folder.
+Then click Add to Share.